Jodi Wu was recognized as one of the world’s leading young investigations specialists. - Global Investigations Review 40

-Jodi Wu has broad experience in the areas of cross-border litigation, government enforcement, and internal investigations.
-Jodi advises public and private multinational companies in China on cross-border litigation, anti-corruption, trade sanctions, antitrust, data privacy and cyber securities matters.
-Apart from her work in China, Jodi has also defended corporations and individuals in government investigations and other complex civil, criminal and regulatory proceedings in the U.S.
+Jodi Wu has broad experience in the areas of government enforcement, internal investigations, compliance, and cross-border litigation.
+Jodi advises public and private multinational companies in Asia on anti-corruption, trade sanctions, antitrust, data privacy and cyber securities matters.
+Apart from her work in Asia, Jodi has also defended corporations and individuals in government investigations and other complex civil, criminal and regulatory proceedings in the U.S.

 Jodi regularly publishes and speaks regarding litigation and international risk and compliance topics across Asia.
-She was featured in the Global Investigations Review’s “Women in Investigations 2015” series.
+She was featured in the Global Investigations Review’s “40 Under 40 2020” and “Women in Investigations 2015” series.

 Co-author, “Heads or Tails?
 Are Europe’s GDPR and China’s Cybersecurity Law Two Sides of the Same Coin?”
 China Business Law Journal, 25 May 2018